freena22/Python-MiniDegree/README.md

-## This is for my Python MiniDegree Projects.
+## This is for my Python MiniDegree Learning Projects.

 - A Project-Based Approach to Becoming a Python Programming Expert